XavierSJC/pavlov-vr-server/README.md

 https://pavlovhorde.com/

 # Reference
-These commands and links used was extracted from http://wiki.pavlov-vr.com/index.php?title=Dedicated_server
+These commands and links used was extracted from the [Pavlovs oficial wiki](http://wiki.pavlov-vr.com/index.php?title=Dedicated_server)

 Doubts about `game_mode`,  `name_map`, `ports` please check the link above.

+I recommend joining [Pavlovs Discord](https://discord.gg/pavlov-vr), where you will find help and other custom maps.